cea-hpc/modules/doc/source/module.rst

  use to get knowledge of the tags applying to loaded *modulefiles* in order to report these tags on subcmd:`list` sub-command output or to apply specific behavior when unloading *modulefile*.

  .. only:: html

+    .. versionadded:: 4.7

+.. envvar:: MODULES_MCOOKIE_VERSION_CHECK

+ If set to ``1``, the version set in the Modules magic cookie in modulefile is checked against the current version of :file:`modulecmd.tcl` to determine if the modulefile can be evaluated.

+ .. only:: html